awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

 # Modifying Reserved Instances<a name="ri-modifying"></a>

 When your computing needs change, you can modify your Standard or Convertible Reserved Instances and continue to benefit from the billing benefit\.
-You can modify the Availability Zone, scope, network platform, or instance size \(within the same instance type\) of your Reserved Instance\.
+You can modify the Availability Zone, scope, network platform, or instance size \(within the same instance family\) of your Reserved Instance\.
 To modify a Reserved Instance, you specify the Reserved Instances that you want to modify, and you specify one or more target configurations\.

 **Note**
 You can also exchange a Convertible Reserved Instance for another Convertible Reserved Instance with a different configuration, including instance family\.
 For more information, see [Exchanging Convertible Reserved Instances](ri-convertible-exchange.md)\.

 You can modify all or a subset of your Reserved Instances\.
 You can separate your original Reserved Instances into two or more new Reserved Instances\.
 For example, if you have a reservation for 10 instances in `us-east-1a` and decide to move 5 instances to `us-east-1b`, the modification request results in two new reservations: one for 5 instances in `us-east-1a` and the other for 5 instances in `us-east-1b`\.

 You can also *merge* two or more Reserved Instances into a single Reserved Instance\.
 For example, if you have four `t2.small` Reserved Instances of one instance each, you can merge them to create one `t2.large` Reserved Instance\.
-For more information, see [Modifying the Instance Size of Your Reservations](#ri-modification-instancemove)\.
+For more information, see [Support For Modifying Instance Sizes](#ri-modification-instancemove)\.

 After modification, the benefit of the Reserved Instances is applied only to instances that match the new parameters\.
 For example, if you change the Availability Zone of a reservation, the capacity reservation and pricing benefits are automatically applied to instance usage in the new Availability Zone\.
 Instances that no longer match the new parameters are charged at the On\-Demand rate unless your account has other applicable reservations\.